 If an MLD has established a block ack agreement with another MLD, then QoS Data frames for the TID associated with the block ack agreement may be exchanged between the two MLDs on any link to which the TID is mapped by following the procedure described in 35.3.7.1 (TID-to-link mapping) and 35.3.12 (Multi-link power management).

+[10639]An originator MLD shall maintain a single transmit buffer control that uses WinStartO and WinSizeO for each block ack agreement negotiated with the recipient MLD to submit MPDUs for transmission across links subject to TID-to-Link mapping restriction (see 35.3.7 (Link management)).
+An originator MLD shall release [10001]the transmit buffer associated with [10001]a [10001]successfully received MPDU upon receiving BlockAck frame containing the reception status for that MPDU.

-[10639][10001][10001][10001]During the block ack agreement establishment, the buffer size [13910]per the Buffer Size field and the Extended Buffer Size field [11054]of the ADDBA Request frame is advisory.
-After a block ack agreement is established between two MLDs, the originator may change the size of its transmission window [10348]if the buffer size [13910]specified in the Buffer Size field [13910]and the Extended Buffer Size field [11054]of the ADDBA Response frame is larger than the buffer size per the Buffer Size field and the Extended Buffer Size field [11054]of the ADDBA Request frame so that the transmit window meets the following conditions:
+During the block ack agreement establishment, the buffer size [13910]indicated based on the Buffer Size subfield (of the Block Ack Parameter Set field) together with the Extended Buffer Size field [11054](when ADDBA Extension element is included) in the ADDBA Request frame is advisory.
+After a block ack agreement is established between two MLDs, the originator may change the size of its transmission window [10348](WinSizeO) if the buffer size [13910]indicated based on the Buffer Size field [13910]together with the Extended Buffer Size field [11054](if present) of the ADDBA Response frame is larger than the buffer size indicated based on the Buffer Size field and the Extended Buffer Size field [11054](if present) of the ADDBA Request frame so that the transmit window meets the following conditions:

-Not greater than the buffer size indicated in the Buffer Size field [13910]and the Extended Buffer Size field [11054]of the ADDBA Response frame.
+Not greater than the buffer size indicated in the Buffer Size field [13910]together with the Extended Buffer Size field [11054](if present) of the ADDBA Response frame.

 Not greater than 1024 if the sender and receiver of the ADDBA Response frame are MLDs.

-[11054]NOTE 2—The Extended Buffer Size field is included in the ADDBA Extension element, defined in 9.4.2.139 (ADDBA Extension element), contained in an ADDBA Request or ADDBA Response frame.
+[11054]NOTE 2— The ADDBA Extension element is optionally present in an ADDBA Request or ADDBA Response frame (see 9.6.4 (Block Ack Action frame details)).
+When block ack agreement is negotiated between two MLDs, if ADDBA Extension element is present, then the total buffer size is computed as described in 9.4.2.139 (ADDBA Extension element).

-If the buffer size [13911]specified in the Buffer Size field [13911]and the Extended Buffer Size field [11054] of the ADDBA Response frame is smaller than the buffer size [13911]specified in the Buffer Size field [13911]and the Extended Buffer Size field [11054]of in the ADDBA Request frame, the originator shall change the size of its transmission window [10348](WinSizeO) so that it meets the following condition: [TGbe editor: Please note, WinSizeO updated to italics #10348]
+If the buffer size [13911]indicated based on the Buffer Size field [13911]together with the Extended Buffer Size field [11054](if present) of the ADDBA Response frame is smaller than the buffer size [13911]indicated based on the Buffer Size field [13911]together with the Extended Buffer Size field [11054](if present) of in the ADDBA Request frame, the originator shall change the size of its transmission window [10348](WinSizeO) so that it meets the following condition: [TGbe editor: Please note, WinSizeO updated to italics #10348]

-Not greater than the buffer size [13911]per the Buffer Size field [13911]and the Extended Buffer Size field [11054]of the ADDBA Response frame.
+Not greater than the buffer size [13911]indicated based on the Buffer Size field [13911]together with the Extended Buffer Size field [11054](if present) of the ADDBA Response frame.

 Not greater than 1024 if the sender and the receiver of the ADDBA Response frame are MLDs.